-The perfect accessory for our neck of the woods:
+The perfect accessory for our corner of the country:

 This poncho made from recycled fabric is perfect for spring, fall and cool evenings.
-It will quickly become your go-to accessory to keep you warm in style.
-This women's poncho also makes a perfect accessory in a pregnant mom's fall/winter wardrobe by keeping mom and her belly warm.
+It will quickly become your favorite accessory to keep you warm in style.
+This women's poncho also makes a perfect accessory in a pregnant mom's fall/winter wardrobe, keeping mom and her belly warm.

 This poncho is definitely an essential that you will keep forever.

-"When I created this blanket for MINI TIPI, I didn't want to include the geometric patterns you see everywhere.
-I used the theme of wild rice harvesting that is practiced in my Anichinabe culture.
-I also used the Anishinabe patterns to create my design.
-In September, at the harvest moon, the Ojibwe begin the harvest of wild rice.
-The harvest is done in pairs by using a long stick to beat the rice into the canoe.
-For the Ojibwe, wild rice was historically a staple food used to feed their families during the winter."
+“When I created this blanket for MINI TIPI, I didn't want to include the geometric patterns that we see everywhere.
+I used the theme of harvesting wild rice which is practiced in my Anishinaabe culture.
+I also used Anishinaabe patterns to create my design.
+In September, at the harvest moon, the Ojibwe begin harvesting wild rice.
+Harvesting is done in pairs using a long stick to hit the rice inside the canoe.
+For the Ojibwe, wild rice was historically a staple food that fed their families during the winter.”

 About the designer

-Tsista Kennedy is an eighteen-year-old Onyota'aka Anichinabe artist from Beausoleil First Nation and Oneida Nation of the Thames.
+Tsista Kennedy is an eighteen-year-old Anishinabe Onyota'aka artist from Beausoleil First Nation and Oneida Nation of the Thames.
 He uses the Woodland style and his experiences as a young Aboriginal person to create.

-"I hope my design will serve as an inspiration to other youth who begin to take an interest in their nation's art."
+“I hope my design will serve as an inspiration to other young people who begin to take an interest in the art of their nation.”

-50% acrylique recyclé, 30% polyester, 20% laine recyclée.
+50% recycled acrylic, 30% polyester, 20% recycled wool.
 Perfect blend that will last a long time while being machine washable.

 Wash in cold water and hang to dry.